-A Voiding Cysto-Urethrogram (VCUG) is a minimally invasive test that uses a special x-ray technology called fluoroscopy to visualize your child’s urinary tract and bladder.
+A Voiding Cysto-Urethrogram (VCUG) is a minimally invasive test that uses a special X-ray technology called fluoroscopy to visualise your child’s urinary tract and bladder.

 Urine is produced in the kidney and flows through the ureter, the tube that carries urine from each kidney to the bladder.
 A valve mechanism prevents urine from backing up into the kidneys as the bladder gets full.
 Urine leaves the bladder through the urethra and is eliminated from the body during urination.

 - Diagnose vesicoureteral reflux – a condition in which urine flows the wrong way, from the bladder back up to the kidneys;

 - Determine why your child has recurring urinary tract infections;

 - Discover if antibiotic treatment or anti-reflux surgery was effective;

 - Check if there are any abnormalities or blockages of the urethra.

 You should inform your doctor of any medications your child is taking and if he or she has any allergies, especially to contrast materials.
 Also inform your doctor about recent illnesses or other medical conditions.
 An infection of the urinary tract must be excluded by a bacteriology test of the urine.
 If there is an infection, the VCUG will be postponed until the infection is cured.

 Talk to your child about why the test is important and what it is designed to accomplish.
 Explain what will happen during the examination.
 Explain that you can stay with your child the entire time.